MediaArea/MediaConch/DesignNarrative.md

 ### Optimization for Large File Size

-Design of a conformance checker and shell should be considerate of the large file sizes associated with video.
+Design of a implementation checker and shell should be considerate of the large file sizes associated with video.
 For instance, an hour-long PAL FFV1 file (which contains 90,000 frames per hour) should provide efficient access if cases where one FFV1 frame contains a CRC validation error.

-A video conformance checker should be well optimized and multi-threaded to allow for multiple simultaneous processes on video files.
-Additionally the conformance checker should allow a file to be reviewed even as it is being processed by the conformance checker and allow assessment of files even as they are being written.
+A video implementation checker should be well optimized and multi-threaded to allow for multiple simultaneous processes on video files.
+Additionally the implementation checker should allow a file to be reviewed even as it is being processed by the implementation checker and allow assessment of files even as they are being written.

 ### Focus on Fixity

 Both FFV1 and Matroska provide fixity features that serve the objectives of digital preservation by allow data to be independently validated without the requirement of managing an external checksumming process.
 FFV1 version 3 mandates CRCs on each frame.
 Matroska documents methods to embed checksums (MD5) in Matroska elements to allow for future validation of any content.

 Although the Matroska specification states that "All level 1 elements should include a CRC-32" this is not the practice of most Matroska multiplexers.
-As part of the Fixer aspect of this project, MediaArea proposes to develop a conformance checker that allows users to add CRC-32 to selected elements.
+As part of the Fixer aspect of this project, MediaArea proposes to develop a implementation checker that allows users to add CRC-32 to selected elements.

 The advantages of embedded fixity in preservation media files are significant.
 The use of traditional external checksums does not scale fairly for audiovisual files, because since the file sizes are larger than non-audiovisual files there are less checksums per byte, which creates challenges in addressing corruption.
 By utilizing many checksums to protect smaller amounts of data within a preservation file format, the impact of any corruption may be associated to a much smaller digital area than the entire file (as the case with most external checksum workflows).